TorbenRahbekKoch/LogBridge/Readme.md

 You can also be more specific and set the *appSetting* **SoftwarePassion.LogBridge.LogWrapperType** to the *full name* of the type.

-*Why UmbracoLogForNet?*
+*Why Umbraco.Log4Net?*
 For some reason, lost in ancient history, Umbraco chose to use a un-signed version of log4net, or creating their own.
 This means that the log4net.dll used in Umbraco is different from the official log4net.dll.
-This, it seems, has been rectified in version 7.7 of Umbraco, wherefore you should use LogBridge.Log4Net for this version and onwards.
+This, it seems, has been rectified in version 7.7 of Umbraco, **wherefore you should use LogBridge.Log4Net for this version and onwards.**

+The **Umbraco.Log4Net* packages is no longer (from version 1.6) published.

 ### Version 1.2 changes